sharduul/chalk/_posts/2017-1-14-prototypal-inheritance-in-javascript.md

 ---
 layout: post
 title: "Prototypal inheritance in JavaScript super simplified!"
-description: "Super simple explanation of what prototypal inheritance in JavaScript is, and how does it work."
+description: "How does Prototypal inheritance work in JavaScript.
+Super simple explanation of what prototypal inheritance in JavaScript.
+What is dynamic inheritance.
+Nuances of Prototypal inheritance."
 tags: [javascript, the-what-series]
 og_image: "posts/chain.jpg"
 ---